Welcome to the Podiatry Arena forums

 Tiger Woods

-On February 23, 2021, Woods was hospitalized in serious but stable condition after a single-car collision and underwent emergency surgery to repair compound fractures sustained in his right leg in addition to a shattered ankle.[15]
-In an interview with Golf Digest in November 2021, Woods indicated that his full-time career as a professional golfer was over, although he would continue to play "a few events per year".[16]
-For the first time since the car crash, he returned to the PGA Tour at the 2022 Masters.
+On February 23, 2021, Woods was hospitalized after a single‑car collision and underwent emergency surgery for compound fractures in his right leg and a shattered ankle.[18]
+In a November 2021 interview with Golf Digest, he stated that his full‑time professional career was over, though he intended to play a limited schedule.[19]
+He returned to the PGA Tour at the 2022 Masters.
+In 2026, Woods was involved in another car crash and was charged with driving under the influence and causing property damage.[20]

 1. ^ a b "Tiger Woods – Profile".
 PGA Tour.
 Archived from the original on September 10, 2017.
 Retrieved June 7, 2015.